dimtass/stupid-projects.com/_posts/2019-06-27-machine-learning-on-embedded-part-1.md

 Let's see the notepad now.

-**Note:** In case you just want to view the notebook and evaluate your results, you don't have to install Jupyter, but instead you can just view the notebook in the bitbucket repo [here](https://bitbucket.org/dimtass/machine-learning-for-embedded/src/master/jupyter_notebook/Simple%20python%20NN.ipynb?viewer=nbviewer).
+**Note:** In case you just want to view the notebook and evaluate your results, you don't have to install Jupyter, but instead you can just view the notebook in the github repo [here](https://github.com/dimtass/machine-learning-for-embedded/blob/master/jupyter_notebook/Simple%20python%20NN.ipynb).

 First we import some functions from numpy to simplify the code.
 Then we create a NeuralNetwork class that is able to train and evaluate our simple NN.
 Then we create a training set for our binary inputs.
 As we've seen before, 3 binary inputs have 8 possible combinations and we choose to use a train set of 4 inputs.
 That means that we'll train our NN with only 4 out of 8 combinations and then expect the NN to be able to predict the rest by itself.
 So we train with the 50% of the possible values.